 Why it’s so awesome: This is a street food location with a difference.
 Dedicated to building community and zero waste, it offers the tastiest food in the city with a conscience.
 Some of the city’s best food trucks and stalls show off their wares here, so fill your belly and support a good cause at the same time.

-What to do there: You’ll want to go stall to stall at this place to try everything that’s on offer.
+What to do there: There are tons of things to do in Green Bay.
+You’ll want to go stall to stall at this place to try everything that’s on offer.
 Some popular stalls and trucks include Judge Bao, Kraken Crumpets, Mama Tahina, and Go Go Mexican, so start with your favorite and keep going from there.
-There’s a real community feel at this street food location, so take your time, chat to people, and take in the friendly vibe.
+There’s a real community feel at this street food location, so take your time, chat with people, and take in the friendly vibe.

 Why it’s so awesome: It sounds a little strange to say that you should see a hill, but in this case, it’s the truth.
 This hill is a volcanic cone that’s considered to be the symbol of Auckland by many of its inhabitants.
 It’s located in the southwest corner of the park and there are amazing views as well as the remnants of a Maori village from the pre-European era on the slopes.